Physics & Astronomy » Anderson » Courses » PHYS-335 ⇓

 Exams

-This course has two in class midterm exams and a two-hour final.
+This course has seven in class exams, which may contain take home problems.
 The exams are largely based on material from lectures and problems similar to those found in the weekly assignments.
-Exam policies can be found here.

 Grading